Yooru6/Urbanfarmlab/README.md

 # Mikrokosmos
 <img src="https://github.com/Yooru6/Urbanfarmlab/blob/main/Pictures/Mikrokosmos.jpg" width="50%" height="50%">

+The Mikrokosmos is a small greenhouse located on urbanfarmlab on the Metropolia's Myyrmäki campus.
+It is equipped with measuring equipment built utilizing a Particle-photon microcontroller.
+The data collected by the measurement device is sent to the google services, from where the cloud functions direct it to the firestore and google sheet.

 ## Mikrokosmos-API
 With this API you can get data from hydroponic greenhouse located in urbanfarmlab.